kherz/pulseq-cest/examples/Readme.md

 >> seq.plotSaturationPhase();
 ```

+These commands load the .seq-file containing all preparation events and plots a single preparation period (from the first to the second ADC event).

 You should see something similar to this:

 ![APTw_3T_example](APTw_3T_example.png)

-If you want to run the Bloch-McConnell simulation for that Z-spectrum experiment with a standard setting for 3 T, just run
+If you want to run the Bloch-McConnell simulation for that Z-spectrum experiment with a example setting for 3 T, just run
 ```Matlab
 >> simulateExample
 ```